marcus7288/scripturememory_game/readme.md

 ### Game Mode
 - Click word bubbles to make them disappear
+- **Placeholder spots remain** - shows dashed outline where each word was
+- Helps maintain visual structure for better memorization
 - Beautiful animations when bubbles "pop"
 - Completion celebration when all words are memorized
 - Reset button to try again